jMetal/jMetalCpp/README.md

 ### 3. Executing jMetal

-All the main binaries are in the subfolder 'main included in the 'bin' folder.
+All the main binaries are in the subfolder `main` included in the `bin` folder.
 Enter this folder to execute jMetal.

 ```